 We used a facilitator that has a reclaim rate of 3 to 4% which is one of the best you will find.
-This means that only 3 to 4 out of every 100 birthmothers they work with have changed their mind and decided to parent the child themselves.
+This means that only 3 to 4 out of every 100 birthmothers they work with have changed their mind.

 Some adoption professionals may tell you that 20% or more is “normal”.
 Don’t believe it.
-If they are screening birthmothers well and helping them get counseling, the rate will be much smaller.
+If they are screening expectant mothers well and helping them get counseling, the rate will be much smaller.

-An agency or facilitator will do birthmother searches and help with profile creation, so their fees can be higher.
+An agency or facilitator will search for expectant mothers and will help with profile creation, so their fees can be higher.
 An attorney or social worker help with more specific pieces of the process such as home studies, counseling, and legal paperwork so they tend to have smaller fees.

 When we chose Lifetime Adoption to help us find a birthmother, their special non-profit foundation set them apart from other professionals.
 They provide exceptional support before and after placement.
 At the start of our process, we had no idea how much you could do for a birthmother – or how much she needed.
 Now we know what a blessing it is to give them the help they need.